ringtail-software/CodingExercise/RocchioInvestmentPerformanceWebAPISetup.md

 # Rocchio Investment Performance Web API Setup

 #### Setup and Run Instructions:
 This is a.NET Core 3.1 Web API.
 Authentication for this API uses an Auth0 tenant.
-For testing, a long-lived access token has been generated (see Step 3 below).
+For testing, two long-lived access tokens have been generated.
+One is for an admin user, and one for a non-admin user (see Step 3 below).

 ##### 1. Run Migrations and set up the data
  - Add a connectionstring to the ConnectionStrings.InvestmentPerformance setting in the appsettings.json file